The Prophecy - The Virgin Birth Of Our Messiah

 New Testament Fulfillment of this exact passage involving the virgin birth of Jesus Christ is clearly seen in Matthew 1:18-23.
 (See scripture passage at the top of the page).

-There is reason to believe that the interpretation of virgin is correct here.
 Matthew 1:22-23 makes it clear that regardless of the interpretation of the Hebrew word, weather virgin or young woman, that this prophecy from Isaiah 7:14 was tied to the birth of Jesus who was also God, as reflected in His name Emanuel (God with us) and His nature.
 The New Testament authors were simply following and reconfirming the pre-established Jewish interpretation of this passage.
 See the Septuagint notes below.

 For more on this word please read The Meaning Of The Word Almah.